Greenback, Oregon History

 by Larry McLane

+The Greenback Mine was established by Len Browning (son of Placer founder, L.M.
+Browning) and Edward Hannum in 1897.
 Browning and Hannum sold to the Victor for Mining Company of Denver, Colorado.
 Controlling interest was purchased by New York banker William Brevoot in 1902.
 With Brevoot's monetary backing, the town of Greenback was formed.
+The post office was granted in 1906 with Newell Inman as postmaster.
+The town of Greenback became world famous and fully developed into a self-supporting enterprise with store, boarding houses, houses for families, and a large meeting hall for visiting dignitaries. |

 Carey Thompson, superintendent, ran the town and allowed no saloons; those requiring the "Nectar of the Gods" went to Placer to indulge.